Great Ways to Scaffold while Teaching ESL

 Scaffolding is an important teaching technique that ensures the student can meet lesson objectives.

-How to Scaffold Up for ESL Students
+Tips to Scaffold Up to ESL Students

 ESL teachers can use scaffolding up to increase student independence when the student is at a higher level than the lesson.